 The management configuration is done, and we are now able to access the firewall using the management IP.

 Next we need to configure the zone for the inside as well as the outside.

-On the down bottom left corner, click on Add to add new zone.
+- On the down bottom left corner, click on Add to add a new Zone.

 We don’t have any interfaces to add yet, which we will be doing it next.

-The outside zone is created, now click on the same add button to create the inside zone with the layer3 type.
+The outside Zone is created, now click Add button again to create the inside Zone with the layer3 type.

 You have now created the outside and inside zone.